 Owners of residential and commercial solar can deduct 22 percent of the cost of the system from their taxes.

 2024 and onwards: Expires

 There will no longer be any federal credit for residential solar energy systems.
 Owners of commercial solar energy systems can deduct 10 percent of the system’s cost from their taxes.

 If you’re considering solar panels, still make the move early

 If you’re considering installing solar panels and want to get it done before these tax credit changes, we still recommend starting the process early.

 Because solar power is an industry that requires skilled workers it is very important to find credible and reputable solar companies with licensed electricians to work with.
 As interest in solar grows, work can stack up for months at a time and you want to get on the schedule before we are all completely booked.

-Contact us today for a spring or early summer 2021 installation as our calendar fills quickly.
 Our personalized solar site assessment and consultations are educational and always free, and we offer new low-interest financing plans enabling you to go solar with no upfront cost.